ssinharoy-trifecta/base-test-automation/README.md

 The directory structure follows a pattern of thinking that is relative to the Features our Trifecta teams implement across all products.

-### SeleniumDrivers
+### Selenium WebDrivers
-This `SeleniumDrivers` directory contains drivers required in order for Selenium to be able to actually use the browsers we want to support.
-There are drivers specific to the machine/OS type that is executing the test cases.
-Occasionally these drivers will need to be updated.
-There is a python package installed called `webdriver-manager` that can almost be used to manage these drivers.
-It works fine at this time for Chrome and Firefox, but other drivers will need to be manually downloaded and moved into this directory.
-The installation script referenced above will move these drivers into a location that Robot can reference them when running tests.
-Edge and Safari will need to manually be updated from time to time.
+As part of the Setup Script, Selenium WebDrivers will downloaded to the `env/bin` directory and extracted.
+These are currently hardcoded to a build number but because the Setup Script also installs `webdriver-manager`, it will automatically update the Selenium Webdriver based on the currently used version of the browser on the host computer.
+Safari, for Mac, will need to manually be updated from time to time.

 ### Examples
 This `Examples` directory contains a good deal of POC code that the QA team initially created when evaluating Robot as a